Welcome

 need hours to go through this pictorial history.
 Click

-on the headings at the top and bottom of the pages, and you'll find a ton of
+on the page headings at the top and bottom of the pages, and you'll find a ton of

 stories and technical facts, plus my opinions, and most photos are a

-link to click on.
 My JUNK SHOP principles: First,

 it's a jumble --- that's the way it has grown, and that's the way I